A Communication-Latency-Aware Co-Simulation Platform for Safety and Comfort Evaluation of Cloud-Controlled ICVs: Conclusion

 \section{Conclusion}

 This study introduces a co-simulation platform that combines a detailed vehicle dynamics model, a realistic traffic environment based on real-world measurements, strategic BGV control, and a V2C latency model for assessing ICVs.
-The platform’s validity is demonstrated through testing an exemplary SUT across six conditions, combining PCM activation with three latency settings.
-The simulation results indicate that the platform can generate high-risk driving environments, resulting in approximately a fivefold increase in collisions and 1.2 to 1.5 times more safety-critical following and cut-in scenarios.
-Moreover, the results reveal that V2C communication latency has a primary impact on ICV comfort rather than safety performance, which is consistent with findings reported in~\cite{zhang2024cloud}.
+The platform’s validity is demonstrated through testing an exemplary SUT across eight conditions, combining PCM activation with four latency settings.
+The simulation results indicate that the platform can generate high-risk driving environments, resulting in approximately a fivefold increase in collisions, a 3-fold increase in critical following scenarios, and up to a 21-fold increase in the critical cut-in scenario rate when PCM is activated.
+Moreover, the results reveal that V2C communication latency has a primary impact on ICV comfort, while under extreme driving conditions it also amplifies safety-critical scenarios, which is consistent with findings reported in~\cite{zhang2024cloud}.

-A practical limitation of the platform is slower simulation speed when the PCM is activated to control BGVs, as frequent data exchange introduces delays.
-Improving the communication interface or running the controller in parallel can speed up the simulation.
+A practical limitation of the platform is slower simulation speed when the PCM is activated to control BGVs, as frequent data exchange introduces delays.~While PCM activation increases simulation time by about four- to fivefold, it also highlights opportunities for future improvement.
+Possible directions include exploring event-triggered updates schemes to reduce synchronization load, developing more efficient data-exchange interfaces that lower coding complexity while ensuring interoperability, and deployment on high-performance computing platforms (multi-core CPU servers) to support large-scale testing.

 In future research, critical scenarios formatted with OpenSCENARIO, generated using the tool developed in~\cite{10588843}, will be incorporated to enable scenario-based testing.
 Additionally, Vehicle-to-Infrastructure (V2I) cooperative perception will be incorporated to address perception limitations and information silos.
+Furthermore, we will systematically compare alternative tail models and percentile thresholds for the AL scenario, including temporal correlation effects, to further refine the representation of abnormal network conditions in the proposed co-simulation platform.

 {\appendices